TH-OWL-Lemgo/FoodNCultureFestival2024/README.md

 > This workshop is designed for everyone, including those with no dancing background.

 ## How to Join?
 RSVP by 10th of April.
-Simply join our [WhatsApp group](https://chat.whatsapp.com/FfuQal3UD0IHbM3ELuAYD7)
+Simply fill out the [form](https://forms.gle/NowkEqskm86G21UD7)
+> [!IMPORTANT]
+> Limited Spots Available!
+Secure Your Spot Now – First Come, First Served

 ## What time do we practice?
 Flexible Schedule: Days and times will be decided based on the majority's availability.
 Stay tuned for updates!🕺💃 <br>